RenovoSolutions/cdk-library-cloudwatch-alarms/API.md

 ### ApiGatewayRestApi5XXErrorAlarm <a name="ApiGatewayRestApi5XXErrorAlarm" id="@renovosolutions/cdk-library-cloudwatch-alarms.ApiGatewayRestApi5XXErrorAlarm"></a>

-This alarm detects a high rate of server-side errors.
+This alarm detects a high number of server-side errors.

 This can indicate that there is something wrong on the API backend, the network, or the integration between the API gateway and the backend API.

-The alarm is triggered when percentage of server-errors exceeds the threshold.
+The alarm is triggered when number of server-errors exceeds the threshold.

 #### Initializers <a name="Initializers" id="@renovosolutions/cdk-library-cloudwatch-alarms.ApiGatewayRestApi5XXErrorAlarm.Initializer"></a>